kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

 As you saw in the example, this type of "nested" structure can be a great way to organize data for a given problem.

-Write a function that takes a city name, navigates the nested dictionary, and returns a list of park names.
+Write a function that takes a country name, navigates the nested dictionary, and returns a list of park names.

 <iframe src="https://trinket.io/embed/python/a99715e86f" width="100%" height="400" frameborder="0"  style="margin-top:1em" allowfullscreen></iframe>